KCrimz/ActiveDirectoryProject/README.md

 <h1>Active Directory Project</h1>

 <h2>Description</h2>
 THis project focuses on using virtual machines to create a Domain Controller and client computer newtork.
-We will install and create both machines along with configuring AD DS (active Directory) while mkaing sure Internet and internal connections are given.
+We will install and create both machines along with configuring AD DS (active Directory) while making sure Internet and internal connections are given.
 <br />